bhatami27/Data-Structures-/Dijkstra's Algorithm & Topological Sort/README.txt

-For this task, I needed to implement and test one (possibly two, if you decide to complete the bonus part) version(s) of Dijkstra's algorithm for computing the shortest path for all vertices in a directed graph, starting from a chosen source vertex s, with non-negative weights on all edges.
+For this task, I needed to implement and test one version of Dijkstra's algorithm for computing the shortest path for all vertices in a directed graph, starting from a chosen source vertex s, with non-negative weights on all edges.